Accessibility Statement

 1. General description of the service

-We provide our online shop to you via our website.
-This is an electronic service within the meaning of Directive (EU) 2019/882 and its national implementing laws.
+We provide our online shop via our website.
+This is an electronic service within the meaning of Directive (EU) 2019/882 and its national implementing legislation.

 In our online shop you can:

-2. Descriptions and explanations necessary to understand the performance of the service
+2. Descriptions and explanations necessary for understanding how the service will be performed.

-You can initially add our products to your shopping cart without obligation via the product pages.
+You can add our products to your shopping cart without obligation via the product pages.
 You can correct your entries at any time before submitting your binding order.
-To do so, use the correction tools provided and explained during the ordering process.
-The payment methods listed during the ordering process are available for payment.
+To do this, use the correction tools provided and explained in the ordering process.
+The payment methods specified in the ordering process are available for payment.

 3. Description of how accessibility requirements are met